Office: PLS 301

 Education: B.A., M.A., Ph.D., George Washington University

-Professor Perez work has centered on the politics of economic regulation in Europe.
-She has published and co-authored books on financial regualtion ( Banking on Privilege: The Politics of Spanish Financial Reform, Cornell University Press in 1997, Capital Ungoverned: Liberalizing Finance in Interventionist States, Cornell University Press in 1996), and numerous journal articles and book chapters on financial regulation, exchange rate policy, European monetary integration, social pacts, wage bargaining, and immigration policy in Europe.
-Her articles have appeared in the International Studies Quarterly, Comparative Politics, Comparative Political Studies, Journal of European Public Policy and Governance.
-She is currently working on a book project on the politics of immigration policy and welfare states in Europe.
+Professor Perez is a political economist and her work centers on the politics of economic regulation in Europe, including financial regulation, macroeconomic policy, labor market regulation and immigration policy.
+She has published and co-authored numerous journal articles and book chapters on financial regulation, European monetary integration, social pacts, wage bargaining, welfare states and immigration policy in Europe, as well as two books on the regulation of financial institutions and markets in Europe ( Banking on Privilege: The Politics of Spanish Financial Reform, Cornell University Press), Capital Ungoverned: Liberalizing Finance in Interventionist States, Cornell University Press) Her articles have appeared in the International Studies Quarterly, Comparative Political Studies, Comparative Politics, Journal of European Public Policy; Governance and a number of Spanish language journals.
+She is currently working on a book project on competing interpretations of the Eurozone debt crisis, and continues to work on the politics of immigration in Europe.

 Professor Perez regularly teaches the following courses: